The Next Running of the Boston Marathon is on Monday, April 15, 2023!

 So you want to enjoy the Boston Marathon by bike, huh?

 The Boston Marathon is by and large the most iconic sporting event in Boston, with the Head of the Charles coming in at a possible close second.
-It’s the longest running Marathon in the world, and the second longest running footrace in the US, narrowly beaten out by the Buffalo Turkey Trot by just five months.
+It’s the oldest active marathon in the world, and the second oldest footrace in the US, narrowly beaten out by the Buffalo Turkey Trot by just five months.

-The Marathon’s 26.2 mile route winds through Eight cities and suburbs: Hopkinton, Ashland, Framingham, Natick, Wellesley, Newton, Brookline, and of course, Boston!
+The Marathon’s 26.2 mile route winds through eight cities and suburbs: Hopkinton, Ashland, Framingham, Natick, Wellesley, Newton, Brookline, and of course, Boston!
 The route includes charming downtown areas, bustling city streets, and wooded roads between farmland.
-It is as picturesque and elegant, and a perfect place for a running race.
-And with those settings also come great places for our favorite activity: Biking!
+It’s picturesque, elegant, and a perfect place for a running race.
+And with those settings also come great places for our favorite activity: biking!

 Need a bike?

-Give us a call at 617-670-0637 and book your bike now!
-For best results with your rental, plan to pick up on Sunday (April 16th), so you can get an early start the next morning.
+Make a reservation on our website and book your bike now!
+For best results with your rental, plan to pick up on Sunday (April 14th), so you can get an early start the next morning.
 Or take part in the (now famous) Midnight Marathon Bike Ride the night before!
 We offer 24-hour rentals so you can join in on the fun!

 - Plan your vantage points ahead of time

 Use a mapping software like Google Maps to find the best routes between places on the routes.

 Also, obey any instructions given by Marathon staff, police, or route marshals.

 - Crossing the course